yadavkriti/yadavkriti/README.md

 - 🤝 I’m looking for help with collaboration of AI into Vortex fluid Motion.
 - 📝 My interests lie in the field of Computer Vision and Natural language Processing.
 - 📫 Any freelance work? do reach me: yadavkriti855@gmail.com
-- ❤️ I love math, programming, data science.
+- ❤️ I love mathematics, programming and data sciences.

                # Happy learning!!